YINI-lang/YINI-spec/README.md

 ---

 **^YINI ≡**
-> YINI is a human-readable configuration format designed for clarity, readability, explicit structure, and predictable parsing.
+> YINI is a human-readable, INI-inspired, indentation-insensitive configuration format with clear nested sections, explicit structure, and predictable parsing.
 >
 > It has a formal specification and a defined grammar.